 - Coordinating the regional disaster medical/health coordinator system See above. - Developing policies and procedures for EMS personnel in response to a multicasualty or disaster incident

-North Coast EMS has MCI and disaster related policies and updates these as needed.
-In Humboldt County, we are working with Sheriff Office and other representitives to assess, and as needed, update the North Coast EMS MCI Plan and related policies.
+North Coast EMS has MCI and disaster related plan and policies and updates these as needed.
+We are in the process of updating the North Coast Regional EMS MCI Plan and related policies.

 Facilitating mutual aid agreements